kubeshop/tracetest/docs/docs/cli/creating-data-stores.md

 # Defining Data Stores as Text Files
-You might have multiple tracetest instances that need to be connected to the same data stores.
-An easy way of sharing the configuration is by using a configuration file that can be applied to your tracetest instance.
+You might have multiple Tracetest instances that need to be connected to the same data stores.
+An easy way of sharing the configuration is by using a configuration file that can be applied to your Tracetest instance.

 ### Jaeger
 ```yaml